Protecting Tenants and Rental Housing

 Approximately 60% of Victoria residents are renters.

 Many renters in Victoria live in older, low-density rental housing.
-With a vacancy rate of less than 1%, existing older rental stock is a vital component of Victoria’s affordable housing supply.
+With a low vacancy rate of just 1.2%, existing older rental stock is a vital component of Victoria’s affordable housing supply.

 Rising housing costs and low rental housing vacancy rates mean that tenants may have difficulty finding affordable and suitable housing.
 This difficulty may increase when tenants have to move because their building gets renovated or redeveloped.